Sufficient Explanations in Databases and their Connections to Database Repairs: Abstract

 \section{Abstract}

-The notion of cause, as formalized by Halpern and Pearl, has been recently applied to relational databases, to characterize and compute causal explanations for query answers.
-In this work we consider the alternative notion of sufficient explanation.
-We investigate its connections with database repairs as used for dealing with inconsistent databases, and with causality-based necessary explanations.
-We also obtain some computational results.
+We investigate the notion of sufficient explanation, and a sufficiency-degree as attribution score for database tuples in relation to query answering.
+We also investigate and exploit connections with database repairs as used for dealing with inconsistent databases; and with causality-based necessary explanations, obtaining new computational results.
+We show how to use answer-set programs to specify sufficient explanations and compute sufficiency-degrees.